 […Between 250 and 260 meters.]

 (Hmm.
 Strange.
-Telekinesis is a 4th-rank god’s power, but the range of a 4th-rank god’s magic should average around a kilometer.
+You can use telekinesis, which is a 4th-rank god’s power, but the range of a 4th-rank god’s magic should average around a kilometer.
+Your range is more like that of a midling 2nd-rank.
 Your soul seems to be developing crookedly, somehow.)

 My soul feels just fine, I assure you.
 There is nothing crooked about it.